jckouame/EclipseTrainingSlides/slides.md

 title: allo
 build_lists: true

-- write a new service that gets published directly in the new plugin which will return the time of day
-- add a method to that service that will send a command to GDB to count the number of args of a frame using createMIStackListArguments()
-- use new service to display the number of args for each stack frame in their view
 - extend a DSF-GDB service e.g. IStack with getNumberLocals(IFrameDMContext, DataRequestMonitor<Integer>)
 - explain services factory and using criteria to choose a service 'version' e.g., we do that based on GDB version in DSF-GDB
     - create new factory receiving the launchConfig and a param from to choose a service 'version' e.g. depending on chosen simulator